-Give a refreshing twist to traditional lobster roll – Try these Summer Lobster Rolls filled up with vibrant and light ingredients for the perfect summertime treat!
+Give a refreshing twist to classic lobster roll - These Summer Lobster Rolls filled up with vibrant and healthier ingredients for the perfect summer meal!

-Back to these tasty lobster summer rolls, you only need very simple ingredients, all available at Iceland: lobster tails, frozen sweetcorn and garden peas, greek yogurt, sour cream, lemon, spring onion, and hot dog buns.
-Other than that, I like to add some freshly chopped cilantro and red chilli, to give a nice spicy kick and balance the sweetness of the veggies.
+Other than that, I like to add some freshly chopped cilantro and red chili, to give a nice spicy kick and balance the sweetness of the veggies.

 Start by steaming the lobster tails, in the meantime blanch the sweetcorn and peas and grill the buns.